 Here’s how to start homeschooling today (summary)

-And if you have gotten to step number five, that’s it!
+And if you’ve completed step number five, that’s it!
 You’re homeschooling!
 You’ve started!

-4. Take some time to dream: what do you want your homeschooling journey to look like?
-And then,
+- Take some time to dream: what do you want your homeschooling journey to look like?

-5. Start researching curriculums, and maybe make a decision and just start somewhere!
+- Start researching curriculums, make a decision, and just start somewhere!